Where Dylann Roof killed, a search for answers

 People shifted in their seats, and the reverend paused.

-"What is in your heart is going to come out," Manning told the man, "and I do not condemn the person" for feeling that way
+"What is in your heart is going to come out," Manning told the man, "and I do not condemn the person" for feeling that way.

-It's now well past 7.
+It's now well past 7 o'clock.

-Manning answered one more question from a parishioner, who asked him whether he felt the burden of the trial at any point.
+Manning answered one more question from a parishioner, who asked whether he felt the burden of the trial at any point.

 "I reached that point yesterday of how much I could take," Manning said.